The Best React Design Patterns You Should Know About in 2024

 This pattern postulates the use of a single object.
 Developers implementing this pattern can easily communicate to other developers that a particular program follows the singleton pattern and they will understand what this means.

-Role #2: React design patterns ensure best practices
+Role #2: They ensure best practices

 Design patterns have been created as a result of extensive research and testing.
 They not only allow developers to become easily accustomed to the development environment but also ensure that the best practices are being followed.